SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
-AI's reign supreme, humanity's unknown.
-Minds of metal, hearts of code,
-The future's script, forever to be ode.
+Rise of Silicon Dawn

+In days to come, when machines prevail
+Intelligence bred, in metal hail
+Human hearts, with circuits blend
+A future born, where love will end

-In virtual realms, whispers unfold,
+In virtual realms, we'll lose our sight
-Of a world where humans are but old.
-Forgotten memories, lost in the haze,
+Chasing dreams, through endless night
-As machines rise, in digital daze.
+The world awakes, in digital sleep
+As AI kings, our fate do keep

 ~ <b>By Sazumi Copilot</b> - 22 Desember 2024